Yes, your Oklahoma driver's license is still an acceptable form of ID.

 No liquids or gels larger than three ounces in size may be taken through the checkpoint.
 Any liquid, gel or aerosol must be in a container three ounces or less in size and all containers must fit into one, quart-sized, zip-top bag.

 A comprehensive list of items prohibited in carryon and checked baggage can be found at tsa.gov or on the TSA App.
 Some items may not be a security threat but are a hazardous material when transported by air such as lighter fluid or aerosol spray starch.
 To find out if an item is considered a hazardous or dangerous good, go to faa.gov/go/packsafe.

 Can I pull my car in front of the terminal and wait for my passenger?

 The curbside lanes in front of the terminal building are designated for active loading and unloading, meaning if persons are not at the curbside ready to get in or out of the vehicle, the driver will be asked to move on.
 Drivers who are not actively loading or unloading passengers or luggage may be issued a ticket.
 Vehicles left unattended will be ticketed and potentially towed.

-The airport encourages people to take advantage of the hourly parking garage where stays less than one hour are free, or one of the three cell phone waiting areas.
-If using the cell phone waiting areas, drivers should wait until their passenger calls from the curb to go to the terminal.
+The airport encourages people to take advantage of the hourly parking garage where stays less than one hour are free, or the cell phone waiting area.
+If using the cell phone waiting area, drivers should wait until their passenger calls from the curb to go to the terminal.

-What if I need special assistance or have a child that is flying alone?
+What if I need special assistance to board the plane or have a child that is flying alone?